THE

 For Hollingshead, Leary is key.
 The gatekeeper.
 The man who can launch his mission out of West Village obscurity and into academic world power.

-But when he tells Leary of his mission, Leary dismisses him as just another drug-addled zealot—until Hollingshead threatens to kill himself.
+But when he tells Leary about his LSD, Leary dismisses him as just another drug-addled zealot — until Hollingshead threatens to take his own life.

-The threat stops Leary dead in his tracks.
+The threat hits a nerve Leary can’t ignore.
 His wife had taken her own life not long ago.
-So he lets Hollingshead turn him on... and takes the trip.
+So he agrees to let Hollingshead turn him on...

 Leary & Hollingshead